Back

 Amazon S3 - Where I store all media files very cheaply.

 Resend - How I send emails within my apps.
-Setting it up takes minutes and their Next.js SDK is great to work with.
+Setting it up takes minutes and their Next.js & Golang SDKs are great to work with.

 React Email - A collection of React components to design emails.
-It's maintained by Resend so it integreates nicely.
+It's maintained by Resend so it integrates nicely.

 Dub.co - What I use to create shorten and track my links (caccamise.link).
 They also have a powerful API/SDK that is great if you need to implement link sharing in your app.

-Plausible - Privacy-focused analytics that are still super powerful.
+Plausible - Privacy-focused analytics that are super powerful.

 Cloudflare - I use their free plan to protect against DDoS attacks and manage my DNS settings.